Adityanaik4545/Simon-the-game/README.md

 # Simon-the-game
-this game checks your remembering ability, in this game you will get four buttons of different colors where at first a random button will get get automatically and then the user has to click the button which was choosen and so on.. it will continue but dont forget to remember the color sequence before clicking new button!
+this game checks your remembering ability, in this game you will get four buttons of different colors where game will show which button has to be choosen and user has to click that button  soo on...it will continue but dont forget to remember the color sequence before clicking new button!